 Breast cancer is more common in older adults.
-At age 30, a woman’s risk of getting the disease is 1 in 227.
-By age 60, a woman has a 1 in 28 chance of receiving this diagnosis.
+At age 30, a woman’s risk of getting the disease is .
+By age 60, a woman has a of receiving this diagnosis.
 Although the odds are much lower for younger women, they can and do get breast cancer.
 More than 13,000 women ages 40 or under will be diagnosed this year.

 When breast cancer is diagnosed at a young age, it’s more likely to be aggressive and to spread quickly.
 Young women may not get a diagnosis right away because many organizations don’t recommend regular mammogram screenings until age 45 or 50.
 It’s also harder for doctors to find breast cancer in young women than in older women because younger women have denser breasts.
 This means that they have more breast tissue than fat tissue.
 Tumors don’t show up as well on mammograms in women with dense breasts.

 Read on to learn about some of the unique challenges young women with breast cancer face and what to do if you’ve been diagnosed.

 You may be more likely to get diagnosed with breast cancer at an early age if you have a mother, sister, or another close family member who was diagnosed with breast cancer before age 45.

 You may also have a higher risk of diagnosis if you have the BRCA1 or BRCA2 gene mutation.
 The BRCA genes help fix damaged DNA.
 When they’re altered, the DNA in the cells can change in ways that lead to cancer.
 Experts link these mutations to an increased risk for breast and ovarian cancers.

 Breast cancers that arise from BRCA mutations are more likely to start early and to be more aggressive.
 Up to of women with the BRCA1 mutation, and of those with a BRCA2 mutation, will develop breast cancer by age 70.

 Treatment with radiation to the chest or breast as a child or teenager can also increase your risk.